 to disk serialization (sorry reversers), which will allow us to never need to

 wipe players or ships again, and hopefully never need to wipe worlds again."

-service, after checking out the invitation-only beta on Steam.
-This streams
+service, after checking out the invitation-only beta on Steam

 from another PC across your home network, so depending on your setup, this

 involves less latency than cloud-based services.
 Since this involves playing a

 game that resides on another machine in your same location, they do a little